ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp.md

 Ray Tune for hyperparameter search over distributed training runs is still supported in a slightly modified but more intuitive way.

-The Tune \+ Train integration in Train v1 looks like this:
+The Tune \+ Train integration in today's Ray Train looks like this:

 ```py
 trainer = TorchTrainer(train_fn_per_worker, scaling_config=..., run_config=...)